tmiland/invidious-updater/README.md

 Documentation for this script is available here: https://github.com/tmiland/Invidious-Updater

-Enter the desired password of your Invidious PostgreSQL database: 14cc0fc Enter the desired database name of your Invidious PostgreSQL database: testing You entered: password: 14cc0fc name: testing
+Enter the desired password of your Invidious PostgreSQL database: testing Enter the desired database name of your Invidious PostgreSQL database: testing You entered: password: testing name: testing
 Is that correct?
 Enter y or n: y
 Enter the desired domain name of your Invidious instance: localhost Are you going to serve your Invidious instance on https only?
 Type true or false: false